mvolkmann/blog/src/flutter.md

 - Unlock the phone and "trust" it.
 - From a terminal running bash, cd to the top project directory.
 - Enter `open ios/Runner.xcworkspace` to launch Xcode.
-- Click "Runner" at the top of the Navigator.

 - In Xcode